ARTICLES WRITTEN BY GAYE

 person decides what to let in and what to keep out, is resistant to emotional contagion

-, and is
+, and is difficult

 Narcissism and do you know of anyone who falls into this spectrum?

-do not recognize that they have
+do not recognize that they

-who provide narcissistic supply
+all.
+Those who provide narcissistic supply

-to the narcissist will be
+to the narcissist

-self and other.
+between self and other.

-occur when an individual is caught up in a unified, fast-moving crowd.
+individual is caught up in a unified, fast-moving crowd.

 the loss of personal boundaries in a communal experience, noting that such